 It’s obvious but something we don’t always think about: not all teeth are created equal, and their location in your mouth determines their shape and function.
 Here, we’ll talk about premolars' function, how they’re different from molars, when they appear, and how to care for them.

-The Truth About Premolars
+All About Premolars

-The premolar teeth, with the exception of the upper or maxillary first bicuspid, usually have a single root.
+Both molars and premolars have pits and fissures between their cusps that can trap the food and bacteria that lead to cavities.
+However, the crevices in molars are deeper and more difficult to keep free of cavity-causing particles.
+The premolar teeth, except for the upper or maxillary first bicuspid, usually have a single root.
 The maxillary first premolar usually has two roots, though a single root is also possible.
-Molars, in contrast, all have at least two roots, with the upper molars typically having three.
+In contrast, Molars all have at least two roots, with the upper molars typically having three.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.